ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 technical specification.
 All the protocol operations have corresponding actions.
-Besides the protocol operations, the models in the Exchange MAPI Protocol Test Suites package also define the actions that check whether the requirement is enabled for a given Exchange Server version, and the actions that check whether the MS-OXCMAPIHTTP transport is supported for a given Exchange Server version.
+Besides the protocol operations, the models in the Exchange MAPI Protocol Test Suites package also define the actions that check whether or not the requirement is enabled for a given Exchange Server version, and the actions check whether or not the MS-OXCMAPIHTTP transport is supported for a given Exchange Server version.

 The actions are defined as a series of rule methods with action